coreyshuman/coreyshuman.com/content/articles/transparent-winform.md

 }
 ```

-Finaly, here is a picture with the properly transparent panel and labels:
+Finally, here is a picture with the properly transparent panel and labels:

 <position justify="center">
   <progressive-image src="/assets/posts/transparent-winform/transparent-05.png" alt="a scenic desert" size="large" radius="7px" >